awslabs/aws-service-catalog-factory/account-vending/README.md

 ### Preparing the OrgAssumableRole
 You need provision the template ```org-bootstrap-template.yaml``` using CloudFormation in the AWS Organizations root account or you need a similar role.
 If you use your own role you will need to set up SSM yourself.
+This template creates an IAM role in the account and stores the ARN in an SSM Param named AssumableOrgRole.

+### Preparing the Factory account
+If your factory account is not your AWS Organizations root account then you will need to deploy the ```factory-bootstrap.template.yaml``` template into your factory account.
+You will need to provide the output from the stack org-bootstrap-template.yaml created (AssumableOrgRoleArn) as the input to this template.

 ### Preparing the shared account creation product
 You must add the ```account-creation-shared-product``` to your servicecatalog-factory portfolio: